 "I had an amazing time during my volunteering visit.
 Everyone was really down to earth and friendly.
-I loved the classes on Buddhism and was greatly inspired to see a community that was striving to put the teachings into practice.
+I loved the classes on Meditation and Buddhism, and was greatly inspired to see a community that was striving to put the teachings into practice.
 Plus, the other volunteering visitors were great fun too."

-"Thank-you all very much for making me a feel so welcome.
-I have gained so much from my visit and have been truly inspired by the peace and compassion that everyone i have spoken to holds in their hearts and shows in their good deeds."
+"Thank-you all very much for making me feel so welcome.
+I have gained so much from my visit and have been truly inspired by the peace and compassion that everyone holds in their hearts and shows in their good deeds."

 What to expect